Economic Injury Disaster Loans (EIDL) for Small Businesses

 How to Apply for a Disaster Loan

 You can apply for an SBA disaster loan online, by mail, in person at a disaster center, or by calling the SBA Customer Service Center at 1-800-659-2955.
-You have until December 16, 2020 to apply.
 The SBA recently introduced a streamlined application process.
 Click here to access the application.

-The SBA estimates that it takes about two hours to complete the application.
-Be sure to have your most recent financial statements and tax return available.
-Among other things, you’ll be asked for information about your revenues, cost of goods sold, and operating expenses for the twelve months prior to the date of the disaster, which was January 31, 2020 per the SBA.
+Be sure to have your financial statements on hand before you apply.
+Among other things, you’ll be asked for information about your revenue and cost of goods sold, for the twelve months prior to the date of the disaster, which was January 31, 2020 per the SBA.

 What Happens Next?

 After you submit your loan application, an SBA loan officer will review your credit, verify your eligibility, and approve or deny your loan application.
 If your application is approved, congratulations!
-It’s time to move on to the loan closing process.
-Within 5 days of signing your loan closing documents, the SBA will disburse up to $25,000 for physical damage and $25,000 for economic injury.
-The loan officer will schedule additional disbursements up to the limit of the loan.
+It’s time to move on to the loan closing process and receive funding.

 What Else Should I Do?

 Regardless of whether you’re approved for an SBA disaster loan, there are other things you can do to mitigate the impact of COVID-19.
-It’s critical to maintain a cash forecast at all times.
-A cash forecast predicts your business’s future inflows and outflows of cash.
-By looking ahead, you’ll eliminate the much of the uncertainty and anxiety about what your business can afford in the weeks and months ahead.
+It’s critical to have a cash forecast that predicts your business’s future inflows and outflows of cash.
+By looking ahead, you’ll eliminate the much of the uncertainty and anxiety about what your business can afford in future.
 Check out our previous article for more tips on cash flow.

 You should also reduce or eliminate all non-essential expenses.
 If you’re running out of cash and have a line of credit, now’s the time to draw funds from it.